 Organic became all the rage about the turn of the century when Millenials took control of much of the food consuming population.
-The popularity of the healthy supermarket chain, Whole Foods fueled the "organic is healthy" fires.
+The popularity of the healthy supermarket chain, Whole Foods fueled the "organic is healthy" fire.
 Certified organic seeds for crops and other organic agricultural uses has been a long-standing problem within the organic industry.
 Both seed availability and debates over organic vs. non-organic seed production systems equally play a part.

 What It Means to Be Certified

 If growers plant seed treated with a prohibited substance, the land itself must wait three years to become certified.
 NOP considers planting treated seeds the same as applying the prohibited substance directly to the soil.

 Exceptions to the NOP Seed Policy

 Despite the restrictions imposed by the NOP, there are very specific instances when the requirements of the National Organic Program can be ignored:

-- An organic producer is allowed to use non-organically produced, untreated seeds and planting stock to produce an organic crop if there is no organic seed variety commercially available in his or her area.
+- An organic producer is allowed to use non-organically produced, untreated seeds and planting stock to produce an organic crop if there is no organic seed variety commercially available in their area.

 - Organically produced seed must, without exception, be used if the crop in question is an edible sprout or an annual transplant.

 Because NOP guidelines dictate that you must use organic seeds unless the organic variety is unavailable, a good faith effort is required on the part of the grower to locate organic seed for their use.
 Because organic seeds aren't always available, the majority of organic growers are in agreement that the exception policies are fair.
 However, some growers who work hard to find organic seed, along with consumers who feel strongly about "going organic," from the soil up, don't agree with the exceptions.

 The National Organic Standards Board (NOSB) points out that the development of the organic seed industry, along with the increased commercial availability of organically grown seeds, is key to assuring organic seed use by growers.

 What If You Can't Find Organic Seed?